Wander Franco Player Props: Rays vs. Athletics

-Wander Franco -- batting .289 with four doubles, a home run, three walks and three RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with Hogan Harris on the mound, on June 13 at 9:40 PM ET.
+Wander Franco -- with an on-base percentage of .293 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with Luis Medina on the mound, on June 14 at 9:40 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Athletics.
+In his previous game he had a hitless showing (0-for-4) against the Athletics.

 Wander Franco Game Info & Props vs. the Athletics